esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 - Machine translation
 - Conversational agent

-In this lesson we are going to see NER in detail, and learn how to develop solutions that work for this particular use case.
+In this lesson we are going to see the NER and topic modeling tasks in detail, and learn how to develop solutions that work for these particular use cases.
+Specifically, our goal in this lesson will be to identify characters and locations in novels, and see what are the most relevant topics in these books.
 However, it is useful to have an understanding of the other tasks and its challenges.

 ### Text classification